Beman/iterator-facade-proposal/iterator-facade-proposal.md

 #### Cursors [cursor.intro]

-Namespace ```cursor``` provides a scope for the class, type, concept, and trait identifiers used to create cursor types.
+Namespace ```cursor``` provides a scope for the type traits, concepts, and other traits needed to describe cursor types.

+##### Mapping desired ```basic_iterator``` characteristics to cursor members

+The characteristics of a ```basic_iterator``` are determined by which members are present in its Cursor template parameter, C.

+<span style="background-color:yellow">*Should the four following type traits be "for exposition only"?
+They are perhaps implementation details that are exposed only because without them exposition becomes much harder to write and understand.*</span>

 ```
 namespace std {